FerranMarin/axie-scholar-utilities/README.md

 # Roadmap

-- Add capability to payout from accounts with Trezor (needs investigation)
 - Release a desktop app (even more convenient)
 - Integrate with Discord (via a self-hosted bot, it will be 100% yours!)
 - ...